X3llus/COMP-3415-Hotel-Assignment/README.md

 We created this for COMP-3415 as our semester long group project and it is meant to act as a hotel management and reservation system.
 We built this using Sveltekit and tailwindcss and are hosting it on Vercel using CI.

+NOTE: to signin as a manager please go to /manager/signin

 <h2 id="running">Running</h2>
 There are multiple ways to run the program.